-It's often assumed that if the additional driver has his or her own fully comprehensive car insurance, they'll be covered to drive your vehicle on a third party only basis, but this isn't necessarily the case.
+You might think that if the additional driver has their own fully comprehensive car insurance, they'll be covered to drive your vehicle on a third party only basis.
+However, this isn't necessarily the case.

-In the event of an accident or claim you may find that they're not covered.
+In the event of an accident or claim you may find that they're not covered at all.

-If this is the case, or you want to ensure that your vehicle has fully comprehensive cover, there are two main options to consider.
+If you want to ensure that your vehicle has fully comprehensive cover, there are two main options to consider.

-These are adding a named driver to your existing policy, or asking the additional driver to take out a short-term motor insurance policy.
+You can add a named driver to your existing policy.
+Alternatively, you could ask the named driver to take out a short-term motor insurance policy.

-A short-term policy tends to last between one and 28 days and is usually only available to drivers over the age of 21, or perhaps even 25.
+Exactly what it says on the tin, a short-term policy tends to last between one and 28 days, and is usually only available to drivers over the age of 19 – or perhaps even 25.

-Any claims made on the short term policy should not affect your own no claims bonus, but there might be more exclusions than on a standard policy so read the wording carefully.
+Claims made on the short-term policy should not affect your own no claims bonus, but there might be more exclusions than on a standard policy.
+Read the wording carefully!

-It may be a significant sum, or it may be cheaper than you think.
-This will vary from insurer to insurer, so if it's something you think you may want to do it's worth looking into potential admin and other costs when you take out your insurance.
+This'll vary from insurer to insurer.
+So if it's something you think you may want to do, it's worth looking into the potential admin and other costs when you take out your insurance.